 The EU RoHS and the similar laws of other jurisdictions ban the use of certain hazardous materials such as lead, mercury and cadmium in the manufacture of electrical equipment, including our products.
 We have incurred costs to comply with these laws, including research and development costs, costs associated with assuring the supply of compliant components and costs associated with writing off noncompliant inventory.
-We expect to incur more of these costs in the future.
+We expect to continue to incur costs related to environmental laws and regulations in the future.
 With respect to the EU RoHS, we and our competitors rely on an exemption for lead in network infrastructure equipment.
 It is possible this exemption will be revoked in the near future.
 If this exemption is revoked, if there are other changes to these laws (or their interpretation) or if new similar laws are passed in other jurisdictions, we may be required to reengineer our products to use components compatible with these regulations.
 This reengineering and component substitution could result in additional costs to us or disrupt our operations or logistics.